 Engagement blueprint

-From messy workflow to reviewable proof.
+From messy process to a reviewable next step.

 Phase